 6. Massachusetts

 According to the New England Research Institute, there are around 1,000 to 1,500 moose in Massachusetts.
 The population is most abundant in the Central and Western regions, with occasional sightings in Eastern Massachusetts.
-During the summer months, you can typically see moose in the wetlands, where they feast on sodium-rich aquatic vegetation.
+During the summer months, you can typically see moose in wetlands, where they feast on sodium-rich aquatic vegetation.

 7. Michigan